Ausiarm/T2A2-marketplace/docs/README.md

-# T2A2 Marketplace Project - FitFoundation
+# T2A2 Marketplace Project - Themelio

 ## Problem To Be Solved